Novel Voices

 Distance Learning for International Students

 The Novel Voices Distance Learning Program provides international community music organizations with free access to live, virtual lessons, workshops, and masterclasses.
-Now in its third year, Novel Voices has connected world-class faculty with two partner organizations: The Edward Said National Conservatory of Music in Palestine and Ghetto Classics in Nairobi, Kenya.
-These partnerships have resulted in over 1,500 virtual student interactions comprising private lessons, masterclasses, and professional development seminars.
+Novel Voices has provided over 1,500 virtual student interactions comprising private lessons, masterclasses, and professional development seminars.
 Specialized offerings have included ensemble coaching, teacher training, music theory classes, and orchestral conducting sessions.
 Administrators at each site propose the areas where instruction is most needed and choose the student musicians who will be best served by this distance-learning project.
 In partnership with faculty members from prestigious U.S. conservatories and performance communities, PMHU breaks through geographic and economic barriers and serves highly motivated and self-taught young musicians in isolated parts of the world where abject poverty encumbers daily life.

 Project: Music Heals Us